Generative-Labs/Documentation/docs/Ethos-SDK/JS-SDK/quickStart/quickStart.md

 # QuickStart

-**This Quickstart tutorial walks you through the key concepts of Web3MQ using a sample react project and successfully send your first "hello world" to your friend!**
+**This Quickstart tutorial walks you through the key concepts of Ethos using a sample react project and successfully send your first "hello world" to your friend!**

 ## Installation

-> Install Web3MQ's JS SDK using a package manager of your choice
+> Install Ethos's JS SDK using a package manager of your choice

 ```bash
 npm install @web3mq/client